bigbluebutton/bigbluebutton/docs/docs/greenlight/admin.md

 #### Allow Users to Preupload Presentations

 By default, users will not be able to preupload presentations to their rooms.
 Administrators can enable or disable this feature based on their use cases.

 ![Greenlight Administrator Preupload](/img/greenlight/admin_preupload.png)

 #### Recording Default Visibility

 Sets the default visibility of room recordings.

-**Public**: everyone can view it if they have the room link.<br/>
+**Public**: everyone can view it if they have the room link.

 **Unlisted**: only users who have the recording link can view it.

 ![Greenlight Administrator Default Recording](/img/greenlight/admin_recording_vis.png)